Leptonita/SPRINT7-REACT/README.md

 EX10 - persistence of budgets list print based on selected order - with localStorage

+EX11 - use of url params to share a specific budget data.
+      ::: I converted any data that is not a string, such as numbers and booleans.
+And I had to separate the different elements of an array and reconstruct the array.

 /// NOTE ::: between ex7 to ex9 :::
       In terms of validating the form to print the list, initially I was not limiting repetitions, then I limited the availability of repeating budgets names (and was using budget names as key), later on I removed that option, and included an id for each budget object (and used it as key).